Robust Regression over Averaged Uncertainty

-An intuitive remedy is that instead of protecting against worst-case perturbations, we recover the solution by protecting against an averaged perturbation over all realization on the uncertainty set.
-This approach avoids over-protecting extreme perturbations and takes a more holistic perspective.
-Surprisingly, we show this approach establishes a missing connection between traditional robust regression and the practically solved least square regression.
-By reformulating the known min-max approach to a min-average approach, we find that among all the uncertainty sets we considered, this averaged approach recovers ridge regression in the ordinary least-squared formulation.
-Our contributions are as follows: \begin{enumerate}[label={\bf (\alph*)}] \item We provide a principled, natural, and theoretical justification for why we should solve the least square problem under a robust optimization lens in addition to its known computational advantages. \item We justify the squared formulation as an appropriate model to solve by providing evidence of some of its empirical advantages using both synthetic and real-world datasets. \end{enumerate}
+In this paper, we reformulate robust optimization under the worst-case to robust optimization under an averaged uncertainty set, by optimizing the solution over all realizations of the uncertainty set uniformly.
+We study this formulation for linear regression using both symmetric and non-symmetric uncertainty sets.
+Our contributions are as follows: \begin{itemize} \item We provide exact, closed-form, in some cases analytical solutions to the regularization strengths under different conditions of uncertainty sets for linear regression. \item We provide a principled, natural, and theoretical justification for why we should solve the least squares problem under a robust optimization lens in addition to its known computational advantages. \item We demonstrate that the exact equivalence of ridge regression and robust linear regression relies on the geometric properties of the uncertainty set, and show that this equivalence is no longer true under non-symmetric settings. \item We justify the squared formulation as an appropriate model to solve by providing evidence of some of its empirical advantages using both synthetic and real-world datasets. \end{itemize}